Frequently Asked Questions on Copyright

 How can I retain my copyright when signing a publication agreement?

-Some publishers require an author to transfer his or her copyright as a condition for publication, while others sign nonexclusive licenses with authors for the right to first publish the author’s work.
+Some publishers require an author to transfer their copyright as a condition for publication, while others sign nonexclusive licenses with authors for the right to first publish the author’s work.
 Sometimes authors are able to negotiate with publishers on this point and sometimes it is not possible.
 Retaining copyright rather than transferring to a publisher may leave the author with more flexibility with respect to future uses, but even if copyright is transferred to a publisher, significant flexibility may be built into the publication agreement.
 Your options are:

 Choose an open access publication option.
 Some journal and book publishers offer both traditional publication and open access publication.
 The open access option may require an author publication fee or may offer reduced royalty rates to authors but allow the author to retain copyright.
 Check publishers’ websites to see whether they offer open access publishing and what the terms of this option are.